Skip to main content

 Define the Institutional Performance Results Scale

-• Institutions may configure 2–5 scale units
+• Institutions may configure 2 to 5 scale units.

 • Scale titles are customizable at the institutional level